New Jersey's Realty Transfer Fee: Partial Exemption for Qualifying Seniors

 In such event, it is advisable to contact the Realty Transfer Fee Unit of the Division of Taxation, prior to closing, to obtain a letter stating a breakdown of fees that must be remitted to the County recording officer.
 That letter must be presented to the County recording officer together with the deed, to enable a qualifying senior citizen owner to take advantage of the partial senior citizen exemption for his or her share of the sales proceeds.

-If you have questions regarding this or other real estate issues, please feel free to review our website or contact us to discuss how we may assist you.
+If you have questions regarding this or other residential real estate issues, please feel free to contact the attorneys at Davison, Eastman, Muñoz, Paone, P.A.to discuss how we may assist you.